VV123/SpatialNLI/README.md

 # SpatialNLI

-  This repository is the full implementation of our paper [SpatialNLI: A Spatial Domain Natural Language Interface to Databases Using Spatial Comprehension](https://arxiv.org/pdf/1908.10917.pdf) (ACM SIGSPATIAL 2019) and its extension.
+  This repository is the full implementation of our paper [SpatialNLI: A Spatial Domain Natural Language Interface to Databases Using Spatial Comprehension](https://arxiv.org/pdf/1908.10917.pdf) (ACM SIGSPATIAL 2019).

+  Please refer [Repo](https://github.com/jzl0166/SpatialNLI) for complete implementation.

 ## Dependencies